LloydDunn/task_list_app_deployment_terraform/README.md

-# task-listing-app
+# Task Listing App on AWS

 This is a [monorepo](https://github.com/joelparkerhenderson/monorepo_vs_polyrepo) that contains an Angular application at *root* level and also an Express application under `/server`.

-You will deploy this application on AWS and share it with our friends!
-Feel free to make any code changes you want, but remember that should not be the focus for this week :relaxed:
+## The goal

+You will deploy this application as a container onto the AWS infrastructure you created using Terraform.
+The `/server` directory includes a Dockerfile which you can use for this purpose.

-## Application Architecture
+### Application Architecture

 ```mermaid
 graph LR